ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 In :ref:`Getting Started <getting_started_tracer>` we saw how to use the :py:class:`~ska_tango_testing.integration.TangoEventTracer` to capture events and then use `assertpy <https://assertpy.github.io/index.html>`_ (custom) assertions to verify the events.
-But how are they implemented?
+But how is all this implemented?

+TODO: update this section according to the new class structure, summarise very briefly this and mark it as legacy.

 Queries and predicates
 ~~~~~~~~~~~~~~~~~~~~~~